Planning For A New Pet

 Bonding With Your New Pet:

-Young immature pets bond more rapidly that mature adults.
+Young immature pets bond might more rapidly to you than mature adult dogs and cats.
+Particularly when they were rescue dogs or cat that had a difficult life before you gave them a second chance.
 Try to obtain your new pet when you have several months of uninterrupted time to spend with it.
 During that time, make the pet the focus of your activity.
 Do not obtain pets when stressful events are looming on the horizon.
 Even mature pets develop strong bonds to new owners.
 Pets key off of your level of interest in them.
 If the pet is only a small part of your life then the pet is likely to reciprocate in its lack of affection for you.

 Introducing Your New Pet To The Other Family Pets: